paulscherrerinstitute/pshell/Readme.md

 # Requirements

-The only requirement for running PShell is Java 11 or superior.
+The only requirement for running PShell is Java:

+ * Version from 1.15 onward require Java 11 or superior.
+ * Versions up to 1.14 require Java 8 or superior.

- * The JDK is needed if using dynamic plugins (compiled on-the-fly).
+The JDK is needed if using dynamic plugins (compiled on-the-fly).

- * Netbeans 11.3 or superior is required for visually editing graphical plugins.
+Netbeans is required for visually editing graphical plugins.

+ * Version from 1.15 onward require Netbeans 11.3 or superior.
+ * Versions up to 1.14 require Netbeans 8 or superior.